Get Paid to Write at Home

 StreamReader's constructor can throw exceptions of type System IO FileNotFoundExceptionA, System IO PathNotFoundExceptionA, and System IOExceptionA.
 An IOExceptionA can also be thrown from the stream writer Console Out.
 Figure 3-5 shows the inheritance tree for these exception classes.

 The term serialization describes the process of persisting (and possibly transferring) the state of an object to a stream.
 The persisted data sequence contains all necessary information needed to reconstruct (or deserialize) the state of the object for use later.
 Using this technology, it is trivial to save vast amounts of data (in various formats) with minimal fuss and bother.
 In fact, in many cases, saving application data using serialization services is much less cumbersome than making direct use of the readers writers found within the System.IO namespace.

 The classes StreamReader and StreamWriter provide an implementation of the TextReader and TextWriter that works with any class derived from Stream.
 You associate a StreamReader or StreamWriter with a stream by passing the stream in the StreamReader or StreamWriter constructor.
 You can also directly instantiate a StreamReader or StreamWriter directly from a file's path name.
 The classes String-Reader and StringWriter provide an implementation of the TextReader and Text-Writer on variables of class System.String.
 Several other namespaces contain other classes that derive from TextReader and TextWriter, implementing their philosophy on other types of media.

-There is no place where you can download Get Paid To Write Online for free and also you should not channel your time and effort into something illegal.
+There is no place where you can download Paid Online Writing Jobs for free and also you should not channel your time and effort into something illegal.